MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 ## Workspace OneDrive

 The Workspace OneDrive feature allows you to configure an Office 365 Group whose SharePoint Document Library file storage is available to workspace users.
-The group needs to be created outside of Power BI.
+You create the group outside of Power BI.

 Power BI doesn't synchronize permissions of users or groups who are configured to have workspace access with the Office 365 Group membership.
 The best practice is to manage workspace access through the same Office 365 Group whose file storage you configure in this setting.